 The decision trees output for complex rule-sets can be pretty large.
 Furthermore, because of the proliferation of leaf nodes we are constrained to only being able to realistically produce a single set of fast-patterns.
 Because all of the fast-patterns are combined in to a single hyperscan database we're hitting the worst cases of hyperscan.
 Although still fast, we're spending upwards of 70% of the runtime in the fast-pattern match engine.

 Code generation is pretty straightforward.
 But we're avoiding doing register allocation.
 We may need it eventually but it's not clear.
 The current scheme has pre-defined roles for registers and it can elide all repetetive loads.

 Most nodes in the decision tree are integer nodes.
 In that case we are emitting code which does binary searches over intervals to find the next node.

 While the generated code is large, the longest possible path through the code is very short.
 Proportional to the number of fields which are used in the rule-set.
 A representative rule-set for a popular IDS would compile in to about 30-60MB of machine code.

-Another question is whether we want to break down the big multi-string match in to clusters.
+A question arises of whether we want to break down the big multi-string match in to clusters.
 Doing this per-leaf-node would be hugely wasteful (if even possible with todays hardware).
-But doing it over all strings seems like it could lead to bad cases too (although hyperscan seems to be doing a good job with it).
-Describe min-cuts algorithm approach.
+But doing it over all strings certainly leads to bad cases and is the determining factor in performance.

 The IDS is like a runtime environment for the rules.
 Describe the decoder structures.
-We will want to use DPDK here later, or at least af_packet v4 if it will be ready.
+We will want to use DPDK here later.

 Lots of experience to share about data structures for this.
 Although DPDK has some interesting stuff.